 Enjoy lunch at Nemo’s before heading to your next destination or home.
 We love the shakes and fries at Nemo’s.
 They are not open on Sundays, so plan accordingly.

 Do you have more days in this area?
 There is so much to do near Escalante and in Garfield County.
-Here is another day full of adventure if you have more time or want to supplement some of the ideas above.
+Here is another day full of adventure if you have more time or want to supplement some of the ideas in our 3 Day Escalante Itinerary.

 From Escalante, head to Cannonville.
 It is a 35 minute drive.
 From Cannonville, head to Willis Creek.
 This beautiful slot canyon is an easy walk that follows the creek for as far as you’d like to go.
 It has a little waterfall and is fun for the kids as you hop back and forth across the creek.